Surprising Mental Health Risks

 Most people recognize common warning signs of mental illness, such as emotional distress, change in appetite or sleep, and social withdrawal.
-However, some risk factors are less obvious and very important to be aware of.
+However, some risk factors are less obvious and important to be aware of, including:

 1. Internet addiction: Being constantly glued to a screen may be the norm in our society, but it is possible to become addicted to the internet.
 Signs of unhealthy internet use include: being unable to cut down on screen time and strong compulsions to be online at all times.

 2. Excessive spending: Individuals who engage in compulsive buying are inclined to spend every penny that they have, buy items that they cannot afford, and overdraw their bank accounts buying items they do not need.